-Apple continues to refine iOS 14 as we push deeper into 2021 and the latest upgrade is a small milestone release that brings new features, bug fixes, and important security updates to the iPhone SE and other iPhone models.
+Apple continues to refine iOS 14 as we push deeper into 2021 and the latest upgrade is a small point release that brings a bug fix and an important security update to the iPhone SE and other iPhone models.

 Many iPhone SE users have moved to Apple’s new firmware.
 While a lot of the feedback has been good, we’re also hearing about various issues ranging from minor bugs to serious performance problems.

-If you decide to go ahead with the installation, note that iOS 14.6 requires a fairly large download if your device is currently running iOS 14.5.1.
+If you decide to go ahead with the installation, note that iOS 14.7.1 requires a fairly small download if your device is currently running iOS 14.7.

 If you’re running an older version of iOS on your iPhone SE, the download could be even bigger.
 That’s because the features and fixes from iOS updates you skipped are baked into the upgrade.